 - Prince Hans in Frozen, Anna even engages in some non-sexual Eating the Eye Candy with him.
 Actually an example of Evil Is Sexy.
 Kristoff is also designed to be rather appealing, particularly more evident when compared to his earlier, more child-like designs.

-- How about Maui from Moana?
-He's heroic, funny, has gorgeous hair, is built like a superhero, and he's voiced by The Rock.
+- Maui from Moana is heroic, funny, has gorgeous hair, is built like a superhero (on the heftier side of Heroic Build, bordering on Big Beautiful Man), and he's voiced by The Rock.
 It probably helps that he's shirtless during all of his screen time.

 - Dimitri in Anastasia.
 A handsome con artist with loads of spark and personality, not to mention he appears to be drawn with quite a package.
 Strangely, Word of God says the animators were worried that made Dimitri too handsome, so to try and make him seem less good-looking, the animators gave him a slightly crooked nose—they failed miserably.
 One of the voice actresses even referenced this—the gist of her words were, "He looked too dashing, so the animators broke his nose a little—but then he ended up dead sexy instead."

 - Many of the black-skinned people of Bolívar, el Héroe, specially adult Américo.
 He is well-muscled and shows it with an open shirt.